By Edward Kliszus

-It’s a full house at 54 Below, and the band is on stage warming up.
+It’s Now More Than Ever: The Songs of Billy Recce with a full house at 54 Below, and the band is on stage warming up.

-From the onset, it’s important to note that we are hearing and seeing a living songwriter.
+From the onset, it’s important to note that we hear and see a living songwriter.
 While various interpretations of his work shall emerge over time, his original performances shall remain in the catalog of musical theater akin to Hoagie Carmichael, Elvis Presley, Johnny Cash, Prince, Irving Berlin, and many others.
 We are witnessing history in the making.

 Recce is a prolific composer and lyricist who knows his audience.
-His banter, sarcasm, wit, and humor are well received.
+His banter, sarcasm, wit, and humor are well-received.
 He’s fresh, relevant, irreverent, and quick to lampoon those whose actions he reproves.
-He is rebellious and reflects his views through an evolution of personal expressions through song.
+He is rebellious and reflects his views by evolving personal expressions through song.
 His abilities are diverse, expressing himself in a mode of his choice best suited to empower his message.

 The coterie of artists Recce invited to the club performs his songs with energy and enthusiasm, and his audience responds with glee.
 Chad Burris arrived to sing “Alma Arkansas,” a tune about home and its shortcomings for modern thinkers who escaped to New York City.
 Lesli Margherita followed with “Second Chances” from the musical Fowl Play, a political satire on a food service company Recce barely identified.
 In The Apology Musical, the chicken theme continued with Nathan Lee singing “From the Other Side of the Road.”
 Thani Brant came up to sing “Always Missing the Fun.”